 The Legal Definition Of An Estate

 When the word “estate” is used in the context of an estate plan, the word refers not only to a home but to an individual’s cumulative assets.
 If you own anything, from monetary assets to real estate and personal belongings, you have an estate.
+According to the American Bar Association, estate planning is:

 What To Know About Estate Planning